 Are Veneers Permanent?
 Everything You Need To Know Before Getting Veneers

 White, bright smiles are the mark of confidence, and veneers can give you just that.
 But the probably biggest question on your mind right now is probably, “Are veneers permanent?”.

 White, bright smiles are the mark of confidence, and veneers can give you just that.
-But the probably biggest question on your mind right now is probably, “Are veneers permanent?”.
+But probably, the biggest question on your mind right now is, “Are veneers permanent?”.

 A Short Overview of Veneers

 Veneers is essentially thin coverings placed over your existing teeth.
 They are made from medical-grade porcelain or zirconia material and are fabricated to match your natural teeth’ color, translucency, and shape.

 They are ideal for people who have chipped, cracked, misshapen, excessively stained, or injured teeth.
 Or if you simply want to achieve that celebrity-esque smile, then veneers are for you.